 - Mix different values of gray and add color to it until you get the desired result.
 Try ivory black, which is a slightly warmer black than Mars black and lamp black, mixed with titanium white to create a gray tone.
 Then add yellow ocher or yellow oxide and raw sienna or burnt sienna in varying amounts until you get the desired color.
 The yellow ocher, yellow oxide, and raw sienna are more of a yellow hue, while the burnt sienna is more of a red hue.

-- Start with paints that are designated as "flesh" colors.
+- Start with paints that are designated as skin-tone colors.
 They come in a variety of hues and can be supplemented with titanium white, yellow ocher, burnt sienna, and burnt umber to produce varying hues and shades of cream.

 Remember when mixing two colors that the darker paint will quickly overwhelm the lighter paint.
 Add the darker color slowly to the lighter color so that you don't end up with more paint than you need.